 - Participation: Being prepared for and participating in class activities is one of the most important means of attaining the goals of the course.
 The quality of your participation in class activities will be assessed every other week according to the attached criteria.
-Since it is impossible to participate if you are not in class, absences will be reflected in a lowering of your participation grade, the average of which comprises 15% of your final grade. - Homework Assignments: Your instructor will assign work on a regular basis to be completed outside of class.
-Assignments may come from the online workbook accompanying Deux Mondes, from the textbook, or from supplementary activities as determined by your instructor.
+Since it is impossible to participate if you are not in class, absences will be reflected in a lowering of your participation grade, the average of which comprises 15% of your final grade. - Homework Assignments: Your instructor will regularly assign work to be completed outside of class.
 It is your responsibility to complete all assignments on time.
 Late work will not be accepted for a grade.
 At the end of the semester, the lowest homework grade will be dropped.
-These assignments will account for 10% of your final grade. - ▶ Informal Writing Journal: Throughout the semester, your instructor will assign short writing assignments.
+These assignments will account for 10% of your final grade. - Informal Writing Journal: Throughout the semester, your instructor will assign short writing assignments.
 These will be graded on comprehensibility and completeness but not grammar.
 Whether your journal is written in a notebook or on the discussion board of the course web site, you should always bring a copy of your journal with you to class.
-These will be worth 10% of your final grade. - Formal Essays: Three times during the semester, you will write a short essay on a topic presented by your instructor.
+These are worth 10% of your final grade. - "Other Assessments:" These assessments are often in-class activities, such as an impromptu debate or other interpersonal activity.
+If you are absent the day of such an activity, you will not receive credit.
+Please note that there will be many opportunities for these grades. - Formal Essays: Twice during the semester, you will write a short essay on a topic presented by your instructor.
 You will have the opportunity to revise this essay one time.
 The first draft will be worth 60% of your grade on this project, and the corrected second draft will be worth the remaining 40%.
-Each essay will be worth 5% of your final grade for a total of 15%. - Quizzes: Frequent short quizzes (either announced or unannounced) will provide you and your instructor with feedback as to your preparedness and understanding of the material you are practicing.
+Each essay will be worth 10% of your final grade. - Quizzes: Frequent short quizzes (either announced or unannounced) will provide you and your instructor with feedback as to your preparedness and understanding of the material you are practicing.
 Please note that make-up quizzes will not be given.
 If you miss a quiz, you will receive a grade of zero.
 At the end of the semester, the lowest quiz grade will be dropped.
-The average of your quiz grades will constitute 10% of your final grade. - Film Project: Working with a partner or small group, you will write, act in, and film a project that exemplifies the qualities of the texts presented in the third section of the course.
+The average of your quiz grades will constitute 5% of your final grade. - Film Project: Working with a partner or small group, you will write, act in, and film a project that exemplifies the qualities of the texts presented in the third section of the course.
 Before filming, you must have your script proofread by your instructor.
 You will spend one class session learning about software to help you complete your project.
 Your instructor will post or distribute a grading rubric before preparations for this assignment begin.
-This project will comprise 10% of your final grade. - Exams: Two mid-semester exams and one final exam in the form of an integrated performance assessment (IPA) will be given in this course.
+This project will comprise 10% of your final grade.

+Exams: One mid-semester exam and one final exam in the form of an integrated performance assessment (IPA) will be given in this course.
 Each will include three sections (Interpretive, Interpersonal, and Presentational) designed to assess your skills in reading, writing and speaking in a sustained conversation with another person, as well as demonstrating your understanding of cultural information presented during the course.
-The mid-term and final exams will each comprise 10% of your final grade for a total of 30%.
+The mid-term and final exams will each comprise 15% of your final grade.